-Criteria for Clergy and Chaplains: Ordained clergy and commissioned/ordained chaplains are considered as applicants if they serve in pastoral counseling and spiritual direction within the well-known world religious traditions.
-For ordained/commissioned clergy and chaplains, an M.Div. and 4 hours CPE with study in psychology and therapeutic skills is a requirement.
-We encourage applicants from these backgrounds.
-There are special tuition discounts available for clergy and chaplains who report a need for financial aid.
+Criteria for Clergy and Chaplains: Ordained clergy and commissioned/ordained chaplains are considered as applicants if they actively serve in pastoral counseling and spiritual direction within the well-known world religious traditions.
+The three requirements for this group are that they must: have earned an accredited M.Div. with study in psychology and therapeutic skills; be ordained or commissioned within a supervised traditional and established curriculum with multiple teachers; and have completed 4 units of CPE prior to application.
+We encourage submissions from these applicants.
+There is aid available for clergy and chaplains who demonstrate financial need.

-Criteria for Eligible Traditional Chinese Medicine Practitioners, Physical Therapists, Advanced Alcohol and Drug Counselors, and Occupational Therapists: These professionals must have an accredited master’s or doctoral degree in mental health, medicine, or behavioral health, as well as the applicable license.
-These specific credentials are required for these 2020 applicants.
+Criteria for Eligible Traditional Chinese Medicine Practitioners, Physical Therapists, Advanced Alcohol and Drug Counselors, Certified Nurse-Midwives, Occupational Therapists, Pharmacists, Behavioral Analysts, and Counseling Nutritionists: These professionals must have an accredited master’s or doctoral degree in one of these specific disciplines, as well as the applicable license.
+These specific credentials are required for the above 2022 applicants.

-Trainees may apply for 25 to 40 hours of applicable Continuing Education Hours for an additional administrative fee.
-Please see the details below of the organizations with which the certificate program has contracted to provide Continuing Education Hours.
+Trainees may earn up to 30 approved hours of applicable Continuing Education Hours and Credits for an additional administrative fee.
+Please see the details below of the organizations with which the certificate program has contracted to provide Continuing Education Hours and Credits.

 Information on Continuing Education Credit for LMFTs, LCSWs, LPCCs, and LEPs